As with all fairy tales, it starts once upon a time, with a starry-eyed girl who owned a computer after great sacrifice.

 In July 2014, I bought Shinrei.org, which I have not renewed, to serve as my personal blog.
 It lasted until the end of the year, when I decided to rebrand my online presence after a huge upheaval in my offline life at the start of 2015.

-ShiBytes.com was first purchased in 14 January 2015, where I blogged actively until March that year.
+I purchased ShiBytes.com in 14 January 2015, where I blogged actively until March that year.
 For the rest of 2015, I was busy with a new job and my pregnancy.
-I allowed this domain to expire early this year.
+I allowed this domain to eventually expire.
+On 19 April 2016, nine days after the birth of my first child, a beautiful baby girl, I decided to buy the domain again, where I ran my blog until the latter months of 2020.

-This site will not merely serve as my online journal but will also showcase different aspects of my personality and my numerous interests.
+This site will not merely serve as my personal blog but will also showcase different aspects of my personality and my numerous interests.
 It will be a place where people can read my experiences and ideas.
-In other words, you will findme online here.
+In other words, you will find me online here.

-It took me almost two months to get things running on this blog, what with the challenges of being a working mother.
+It took me, literally, decades to get to this point in my blogging.
 But here I am now, in a new chapter of my journey in the virtual and real worlds.
 Join me for the ride.
 It will never be perfect or smooth, but it will be one heck of an awesome time.